DataShades/ckanext-syndicate/README.md

 ### Interface

 Changes to syndication workflow are made via `ckanext.syndicate.interfaces.ISyndicate` interface.
-At moment, it contains two methods:
+At moment, it contains next methods:

 * `skip_syndication` - decide, whether syndication must be performed for the given profile.